IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 *   **Configuration:**
     *   These are typically set via the Google Cloud Build trigger configuration (e.g., substitution variables) or by linking secrets from Google Secret Manager to the build steps and/or the target deployment service (like Cloud Run).
     *   For Cloud Run, environment variables are set in the service's revision settings.
-*   **Error `[Error: Failed to collect page data for /api/stripe/create-checkout-session]`:**
+*   **Error `[Error: Failed to collect page data for /api/stripe/create-checkout-session]` or `ENOENT ... app-build-manifest.json`:**
-    *   This build error often means that `STRIPE_SECRET_KEY` (or another critical variable) is not available to the build process or the runtime environment.
-The Stripe API route (`src/app/api/stripe/create-checkout-session/route.ts`) has been updated to initialize the Stripe client inside the `POST` handler to make it more resilient to build-time analysis, but the runtime still needs the key.
+    *   These build errors often mean that `STRIPE_SECRET_KEY` (or another critical variable like `NEXTAUTH_SECRET`) is not available to the build process or the runtime environment.
-    *   Ensure secrets are securely provided to your Google Cloud deployment.
+    *   Ensure secrets are securely provided to your Google Cloud deployment. **See the "Troubleshooting Build Errors: `ENOENT ... app-build-manifest.json`" section above for specific guidance on manifest errors.**

 ## Custom Webhook Handler (`functions/src/index.ts` - Deprecated)
 The `functions` directory is no longer used for Firebase Functions.
 Custom backend logic (e.g., for Stripe webhooks) should be implemented using Next.js API routes if needed, separate from any Stripe extension.